RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

 2. Publish the new report to the workspace using **Power BI Desktop** **Publish** option.
    ![desktop publish](resources/img/desktopPublish.png)
 3. The workspace should now have a new report and semantic model inside.
 > [!TIP]
 > Notice that the semantic model was published with same name of the report even though the semantic model `.platform` file has a different `displayName`.
-This is by-design because currently **Power BI Desktop** **Publish** operation is using a PBIX behind the scenes.
+This is by-design because currently **Power BI Desktop** **Publish** operation still uses the PBIX publish flow behind the scenes.
 4. Open the workspace and grab the following attributes:
     * Workspace and semantic model names
         ![workspace and model name copy](resources/img/workspaceandmodelnames.png)
     * Semantic model ID
     ![semanticmodel id](resources/img/semanticmodel-id.png)
-5. Go back to Visual Studio Code and create a new file `definition-live.pbir` inside `NewReport.Report/` folder with the following content:
+5. Go back to **Visual Studio Code** and create a new file `definition-live.pbir` inside `NewReport.Report/` folder with the following content:

     Replace the placeholders `[WorkspaceName]`, `[SemanticModelName]` and `[SemanticModelId]` with the attributes from previous step.